Frowzy/ipod-software/README.md

 ## Branch specific details

 This is the master branch.
 It will contain nothing but the readme.
-See the branches and you may find further information in this field in their appropriate branches.
+Navigate through the branches and you may find further information in this field in their appropriate branches.